Easy Dungeons & Dragons (D&D) Session Template for Notion | Plan & Document Your RPG Adventures

 1. Session Details

 Include sections for session-specific details like the session number, date, time, and location.
-You can also add a place to record which players attended the session and their current character levels.
+You can also add a spot to record the players who attended, their current character levels, and any specific preparation notes.

 2. Story Highlights

-Create a section to summarize key plot points, important events, and memorable moments during the session.
-This helps you remember the session's highlights and can serve as a reference point for future sessions.
+Summarize key plot points, important events, and memorable moments during the session.
+This section can serve as a reference for future sessions and help maintain a cohesive campaign narrative.

 3. NPC (Non-Player Character) Tracker